top of page

 Instead, Wayborough Falls continued to live a plain existence.
 It was a far less fancy stretch of road than the name would have you believe, with its one and two-bed houses bunched together shoulder to shoulder, set back off a cracked and scarred pavement and streetlights that barely had enough energy to muster a flicker.
 Had Wayborough Falls been a person, it would have had a paper bag placed over its head.

 As Jonny swung his Corsa onto Wayborough Falls and slipped down into second gear, a new thin layer of condensation started creeping across his view, fighting back against the fans he’d dialled down so he could listen to the Christmas songs on Capital FM.
-Driving Home For Christmas plays now.
-Jonny responds by whacking the fans back onto the highest setting, joining the wiper blades that were going as fast as they could to keep up with the ribbons of rain that pounded from the night sky – a combination that drowned out old Chris Rea.
+Jonny responded by whacking the fans back onto the highest setting, joining the wiper blades that were going as fast as they could to keep up with the ribbons of rain that pounded from the night sky.

-“Fuck me,” Jonny muttered to himself after slamming the door behind him.
+“Fuck me,” Jonny muttered to himself after locking the door behind him.

-First, there’s a rustle from the bedroom, then a flick of a light being turned out.
-Elizabeth Stallard emerges at the top of the stairs, decked in cute nightwear that shows off a distinguished little bump belly.
-She ties her dressing gown closed over it as she makes her way down to him.
+First, there was a rustle from the bedroom, then a flick of a light being turned off.
+Elizabeth Stallard emerged on the landing, decked in cute nightwear that showed off a distinguished little bump belly.
+She tied her dressing gown closed over it as she made her way down to him.

-Liz doesn’t look directly at him until she’s at the foot of the stairs.
-Even then, Jonny can see it’s taking everything she’s got to be able to look into his eyes.
-Her face is cold and cautious.
+Liz didn’t look directly at him until she was at the foot of the stairs.
+Even then, Jonny could see it was taking everything she had to look into his eyes.
+Her face was cold and cautious.
 A picture of broken trust and betrayal.

-Jonny swallows the hard lump in his throat.
-He doesn’t say anything, just nods a couple of times as he sucks at his top lip.
+Jonny swallowed the hard lump in his throat.
+He didn’t say anything, just nodded a couple of times as he sucked at his top lip.

 “Ok.”

-Liz pads off towards the kitchen, stopping only to tap the light on in the living room before continuing.
-The first thing she does is turn the oven dials.
-Jonny follows her in.
-She doesn’t acknowledge his presence, just brushes past him to bend down and ferret around in the freezer to find something to put on for dinner.
+Liz padded off towards the kitchen, stopping only to tap the light on in the living room.
+Jonny followed close by.
+She didn’t acknowledge his presence as she turned the oven dials and then brushed past him to bend down and ferret around in the freezer.

-“Here, let me do that,” Jonny offers with a little too much earnestness.
+“Here, let me do that,” Jonny offered with a little too much earnestness.

-Jonny won’t follow right away.
-He’ll give her space, just like she’s asked for.
-He takes a long swig of his beer.
-Tonight he would still be sleeping in the box spare bedroom.
-He’ll be served the cold shoulder.
-That will be the case for the foreseeable.
-The Christmas festivities will be put on pause this year.
-Well, until they put on the forced act they talked about when they visit Elizabeth’s parent’s house on the Day itself.
+Jonny didn’t follow right away.
+She asked for space and time and that’s what he would give her.
+He took a long swig of his beer.
+He’d still be in the box spare bedroom and was becoming familiar with the cold shoulder he deserved.
+Jonny had resigned himself to the usual Christmas festivities being on pause this year.
+Well, until they put on the forced act they talked about when they visit Liz’s parents.

-But Jonny accepts this is how it has to be right now.
+Jonny accepted this was how it was going to be right now.
 He wished he could make everything better and take it all back.
 His saving grace was that Liz hadn’t kicked him to the kerb.
-He suspects the fact they will be parents in just under four months is a big reason why he isn’t ringing around his mates and crashing on sofas.
+He suspected the fact they were going to be parents in just under four months was a big reason why he wasn’t ringing around his mates and crashing on sofas.
 But he also hoped there was more to it than that, that she was giving him a chance to fix things because she wanted to.
 Not because she felt trapped by the life-altering change that was on the horizon.

 And even if it took a lifetime, Jonny would do his damndest to make this up to her.